-Either one of -ep0 or -ep1 must be specified.
-The main purpose of these options is two easily configure two systems back-to-back that would forward traffic through an IPsec tunnel.
+Either one of --ep0 or --ep1 must be specified.
+The main purpose of these options is to easily configure two systems back-to-back that would forward traffic through an IPsec tunnel (see IPSec Inbound/Outbound traffic).

-The mapping of lcores to port/queues is similar to other l3fwd applications.
+The mapping of lcores to port/queues is similar to other I3fwd applications.